littleBugHunter/C2101_ShaderIntro/ShaderIntro/Assets/Scenes/Abgabe_Lava/@Paul_readme.txt

 Lost the Lava shader i made due to Git Hickups...
-So this one i made a few days ago.
+So this one i made a few days ago just through shadergraph experimentation